How to Set Up Own DSP and Save Money

 Matching ads with the best inventory for the lowest possible price;

 Supporting best-performing techniques such as desktop and in-app header bidding;

 Providing real-time analytics and reporting.

-Don’t spend years on building a DSP from scratch — buy a SmartyAds white label DSP and create your own programmatic universe in weeks!
+Don’t spend years on building a DSP from scratch — buy a SmartyAds white label DSP and create your own programmatic universe!

 Oleg Tymchyshyn, Head of SaaS Sales and Business of SmartyAds